matuteiglesias/journal/content/Dev/2025-04-11_Enhanced_MVP_Frontend_and_Configuration.md

 **🕒 16:00–16:45**
 **🏷️ Labels**: Next.Js, Typescript, CORS, Frontend, Ai Workflows
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary aim of this session was to enhance the MVP frontend by integrating components from the ai-dataops-template, upgrading TypeScript configurations, and resolving routing and CORS issues.
+The primary aim of this session was to enhance the MVP frontend by integrating components from the [[ai]]-dataops-template, upgrading TypeScript configurations, and resolving routing and CORS issues.

 ### Key Activities
-- **Defining Routes in Next.js 13+**: Implemented guidance on defining routes and troubleshooting 404 errors in a Next.js application.
+- **Defining Routes in Next.js 13+**: Implemented guidance on defining routes and [[troubleshooting]] 404 errors in a Next.js application.
-- **Upgrading MVP Frontend**: Imported essential UI components from the ai-dataops-template to improve the user interface.
+- **Upgrading MVP Frontend**: Imported essential UI components from the [[ai]]-dataops-template to improve the user interface.
-- **Upgrading `tsconfig.json`**: Aligned the TypeScript configuration with best practices for a more modular setup.
+- **Upgrading `tsconfig.[[json]]`**: Aligned the TypeScript [[configuration]] with best practices for a more modular setup.
 - **Switching Axios to Fetch**: Replaced Axios with Fetch [[API]] in Next.js, addressing CORS issues.
 - **Fixing TypeScript Type Definition Errors**: Resolved issues with missing type definitions and improved environment variable usage.
 - **[[Refactoring]] `handleRun` Function**: Updated the function to use environment variables for better configurability.